matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

-What you wil see in the Postman JSON result document is the `interface-configurations` list element, within which is an `interface-configuration` element for the `MgmtEth0/0/CPU/0` interaface.
+What you wil see in the Postman JSON result document is the `interface-configurations` list element, within which is an `interface-configuration` element for the `MgmtEth0/0/CPU/0` interface.
 This is the management interface on the XRv node, which has been configured with the `172.16.1.11` IPv4 address.

 You will also see in the URL, after the `yang-ext:mount` element, the